Silvicultural Effectiveness Monitoring (SEM)

 > Determining site-specific treatment needs.

 > Updating Forest Resources Inventory for future planning and modelling.

 > Feedback to strategic planning and financial support decisions.

 - SEM assessments are carried out typically 10 years after harvest or other disturbance but the timing varies between 3 and 15 years depending on harvest type and objective.

-- We normally do not conduct SEM assessments on treatments sites where regeneration is not the primary objective, such as commercial thinning, preparatory shelterwood or selection cut, however a sample of these treatments is included in our program every year to complement the adaptive management loop.
+- We normally do not conduct SEM assessments on treatment sites where regeneration is not the primary objective, such as commercial thinning, preparatory shelterwood or selection cut, however, a sample of these treatments is included in our program every year to complement the adaptive management loop.